Rishikaathane108/Talent-Battle-Coding-Series/README.md

 ## 🧩 Challenges

-Discover the [`challenges`](challenges) directory, which houses the daily coding challenges.
+Discover the [`Challenges`](Challenges) directory, which houses the daily coding challenges.
 Each challenge is accompanied by a detailed description, input-output examples, and additional insights.

 ## 🤝 Contributing